crowds-cure/cancer/README.md

 - include slice UID with measurement
 - select next image with tag and fewest measurements
 - livereload is timing out on the real site: Fix or Remove
-- (bug) save in hamburger does not record annotator
-- remove hamburger
 - (bug) logging in as existing user starts with series index 0 again (already measured cases)
 - investigate why scrolling is not working on iPad
 - investigate how "U" showed up a annotator in DB
 - consolidate databases?

 ### DONE
 - include seriesUID with measurements (still need to see if this is the right way)